 Deliciously gluten and dairy free, these muffins are also low histamine!
 I have been working on this recipe for far too long, enjoying trying the fruits of my labour.
 These muffins will store in a sealed container for a couple of days.
 They also freeze well and are easily reheated or can go straight to the lunchbox to defrost in time for afternoon tea.
 I like to keep a stock in the freezer for emergencies.

 The large amount of ginger in the muffins is there for a reason.
-Ginger is a natural antihistamine, and my go to for having a reaction is a slice of fresh ginger cut into small slivers chewed and swallowed, or very strong ginger tea.
-Using ginger instead of my old high histamine favourite cinnamon, means I am having getting the health benefits while indulging in a spot of afternoon tea.
+Ginger is a natural antihistamine, and my go-to for having a reaction is a slice of fresh ginger cut into small slivers chewed and swallowed, or very strong ginger tea.
+Using ginger instead of my old high histamine favourite cinnamon, means I am getting the health benefits while indulging in a spot of afternoon tea.
 If you are not a big ginger fan, you can halve the ginger.
-I do like a lot in these though 🙂
+I do like a lot in these though, I often use 2 tablespoons 🙂

 Ginger, Carrot and Apple Muffins: